Layr-Labs/eigenlayer-avs-playgrounds/docs/runbook.md

 #### staker-queue-withdrawal
 This function is used for enabling stakers to queue their withdrawal request with EigenLayer.
 This calls on the function `queueWithdrawal` in [strategyManager.sol](https://github.com/Layr-Labs/eigenlayer-contracts/blob/25515edeead416977e6b0bf59b63a74c88f7d9b2/src/contracts/core/StrategyManager.sol#L337) to make this withdrawal request.
+The information acquired from queueing withdrawal requests are stored in the file [modified_queue_withdrawal_output.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/output/5/modified_queue_withdrawal_output.json).

 #### staker-notify-service-about-withdrawal
-This function would update the record of active queued withdrawal requests with additional information acquired from staker notifying the AVS that the staker intends to withdraw from EigenLayer.
+This function would notify the AVS about the intention of all stakers who have queued withdrawal requests by calling `staker-queue-withdrawal`.
+This will update the record of active queued withdrawal requests with additional information, namely  the fields `isServiceNotifiedYet` and `middlewareTimesIndexForWithdrawal`, in the file [modified_queue_withdrawal_output.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/output/5/modified_queue_withdrawal_output.json).

 #### advanceChainBy100Blocks
+This function advances the Anvil chain by 100 blocks.

 #### staker-complete-queued-withdrawal

 ### [Slashing](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/AVS-Guide.md#slashing)